-LPB process parameters were developed by Surface Enhancement Technologies, LLC.
-(SET) for thick sections of 300M steel using proprietary methods.
+LPB process parameters were developed for thick sections of 300M steel using proprietary methods.
 The CNC control code was modified to allow positioning of the LPB tool in a series of passes along the gage section while controlling the burnishing pressure to develop the desired magnitude of compressive stress with relatively low cold working.
 Figure 2 shows a thick section fatigue specimen in the process of being LPB processed in the four-axis manipulator on the CNC milling machine.